Low energy limit for the resolvent of some fibered boundary operators

 \section{Blow-ups in manifolds with corners}

-In this appendix, we will establish the commutativity of blow-ups of two $p$-submanifolds which does not seem to follow from standard results like the commutativity of nested blow-ups or the commutativity of blow-ups of transversal $p$-submanifolds.
+In this appendix, we will establish the commutativity of blow-ups of two $p$-submanifolds used in Lemma~\ref{kfb.9b} to show that our two ways of constructing the $k,\phi$-double space are equivalent.
+Indeed, this result definitely requires a proof, especially since it does not seem to follow from standard results like the commutativity of nested blow-ups or the commutativity of blow-ups of transversal $p$-submanifolds.

 \begin{lemma} Let $W$ be a manifold with corners.
 Suppose that $X$ and $Y$ are two $p$-submanifolds such that their intersection $Z= X\cap Y$ is also a $p$-submanifold with the property that for every $w\in Z$, there is a coordinate chart